-4.4 Surface List (Left side of Material List window)
+Surface list (Left side of the Material list)

-In the surface list, you will find the material specifications assigned to the surfaces.
-The list consists of either all surfaces in the room, or a subset of chosen layers if using the Set Layers option (the Ctrl+L shortcut).
+In the Surface list, you will find the material specifications assigned to the surfaces.
+The list consists of either all surfaces in the room, or a subset of chosen layers if using the Set Layers option (Ctrl+L shortcut).